xebialabs-community/xlr-neotys-plugin/README.md

 The user will specify the XPath query required to collect the KPI from NeoLoad report.xml.

 ## Installation
-Pleas refer to <a href="https://docs.xebialabs.com/xl-release/how-to/install-or-remove-xl-release-plugins.html">How to install a XL Release plugin</a>
+Pleas refer to <a href="https://docs.xebialabs.com/xl-release/how-to/install-or-remove-xl-release-plugins.html">How to install an XL Release plugin</a>

 ## References
 <ul>